 If you would like to get written information in your preferred language, such as Spanish, or in a format such as Braille, please contact us using the toll-free number above or our TDD/TTY number.
 Or visit www.MagellanofWyoming.com.

-What to do in a crisis
+What to do in an emergency

-If your child's life is in danger, call 911
+If your child's life, or anyone else's life, is in danger, call 911